xf-zh/InScope/README.md

 ## Quick Start

 For detection training & inference, you can find instructions in [detection_code/openpcdet/README_InScope.md](/detection_code/openpcdet/README_InScope.md) in detail.

-For Tracking, you can find instructions in [docs/tracking.md](docs/tracking.md) in detail.

 All the checkpoints are released in link in the tabels below, you can save them in [codes/ckpts/](codes/ckpts/).